REST API Proxy Creation

 Scenario 2: Exposing Internal API

-Determine Relative Path
+Relative Path is determined.

 Scenario 3: API Versioning

-Different Relative Paths
+Different Relative Paths are used (for example: /api/v1, /api/v2).

 Best Practices